 Selection of Contractors

-The Consulting and Contracting Panel is maintained by Facilities Management to assist the University to obtain the services of the highest quality Contractors.
+The Consulting and Contracting Panel is maintained by Campus Management to assist the University to obtain the services of the highest quality Contractors.
 During the selection stage, when a Contractors suitability for a specific type of work is assessed, the health and safety competence of the contractor will be assessed as a prime consideration.
 Only contractors who have been assessed by the Responsible Officer, as meeting the health and safety competence requirements for the work required will be considered for further evaluation for approval.
 Selection criteria will be assessed using information provided on the contractors Pre-start Safety Checklist (see "Planning the work").
 Further evaluation or supplementary information may be required (e.g. document presentation, interview or an audit), depending on the size and/or complexity of the contract to ensure the competence of the contractor.

 Register of approved Contractors